 Catechisms and Sermons by Jesuit Priests in Bolivia.
 1649.
 In Spanish and Aymara languages.

 Charles IV, King of Spain: Real Cedula to Cuba.
 An official copy of a real cedula expressing the King of Spain's displeasure toward interracial marriages in Cuba.
 MS Group 302.

 Chávez, Ernesto.
-Collection, 1951-1968.
+Collection, 1908-2003 (Bulk dates: 1955-1960).
 Ernesto Chávez Álvarez (b.
-1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of the revolutionary regime.
-This collection documents events and subversive movements in Cuba, as well as Chávez's own experience as a voluntary and rural teacher.
+1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of revolutionary regime.
+This collection documents events and subversive movements in Cuba, Chávez's own experience as a voluntary and rural teacher, and research he conducted on the Cuban War of Independence.
+It also includes collections created by his friends which shed light on life in Cuba during the twentieth century.
 Significant items in this collection include a rare collection of zines and periodicals, and photographs depicting various social and political scenes.
 [The guide to this collection is available in Spanish: Colección de Ernesto Chávez.]

 Convento de San Francisco.
 1844.
 Document describing transactions of money and land between various individuals and the Convento de San Francisco in Havana, Cuba.

 Craven, Roy C.: Photograph collection.
 1970s.
 Photographs pertaining to Mayan and Incan antiquities; part of University Archives Manuscript Collections.

 Crist, Raymond E.: Papers.
 1929-1970.
 Part of University Archives Manuscript Collections.

 Crosbie, William: Estate Papers.
 1792-1816.
 Correspondence concerning Crosbie's plantations in Antigua.